 Small, average, and XL sizes can refer to these quick-fitting tips as they shop for their perfect gaming chair:

-- Small sizes: avoid chairs with excessive seat depth and backrest height.
-All should add a footrest.
+- Short (under 5’6″): avoid chairs with excessive seat depth.
+All shorties should use a footrest.

-- XL sizes: this group includes short fat people, tall thin people, and tall fit people.
-Each type has unique ergonomic needs.
+- XL sizes: this group includes short fat people , tall (6’1″ +) thin people , and tall fat people .
+Each type has unique needs.

 Sizing Tips For Average Sizes

 At a glance, each chair appears to be a pretty good fit.
-But when you look closer, you can see minor differences:
+But look closer to spot key differences:

-- Average size in small gaming chair: shorter headrest range; larger gap between the seat lip and the back of one’s knees.
+- Average size in small gaming chair: shorter backrest & headrest range; larger gap between the seat lip and the back of one’s knees.

 - In a medium gaming chair: good headrest fit; sufficient gap between the seat lip and the back of one’s knees.

-- In an XL gaming chair: excessive headrest range; very small gap between the seat lip and the back of one’s knees.
+- In an XL gaming chair: cavernous backrest; good headrest fit; tiny gap between the seat lip and the back of my knees.

 Sizing Tips For Small Sizes